 - Many companies still ask staff to manually move drums and barrels, exposing them to the risk of injury and/or various musculoskeletal disorders (MSDs).

-- Some operators avoid using provided manual handling equipment, only to take legal action when they become incapacitated due to an injury.
+- Some operators avoid using the provided manual handling equipment, only to take legal action when they become incapacitated due to an injury.

-- In certain scenarios poor-quality ‘safety’ equipment is used which is not fit for purpose and as a result, the injury still occurs.
+- In certain scenarios, poor-quality ‘safety’ equipment is used, which is not fit for purpose, and as a result, the injury still occurs.

 - It can be difficult for companies to know whether equipment available on the market complies with the Machinery Directive or allows compliance with manual handling guidelines; just because a piece of equipment is for sale on the internet does not mean it necessarily complies with any Directives or British Standards, or that an acceptable risk assessment can be written about the use of such equipment.